kendoctor/tutorial.php.symfony.framework.cms/doc/03-CRUD-post-without-persistance.md

 You can check the source code to see what's the fact.
 * generateUrl - generates url by giving a router, the same usage with path() which is only used in template.
 * getForm - It's a FormBuilder's method which returns a Form type object.
-* createView - It's a Form's method which creates a view to be rendered in template.
+* createView - It's a Form's method which creates a FormView object to be rendered in template.

 In template *show.html.twig* :